-All medium and heavy armors require a gambeson underlay.
-If you already possess a gambeson you can deduct 15 gp from the cost of purchasing a suit of medium or heavy armor.
+^{} All medium and heavy armors require a gambeson underlay.
+If you already possess a gambeson you can subtract 15 gp from the cost when purchasing a suit of medium or heavy armor.

 [†] Heavy armor can be upgraded to the next tier up for the difference in cost.
-For example, you can upgrade a suit of half plate to plate at a cost of 450 gp.
+For example, a blacksmith can upgrade a cuirass to a suit of half plate for a cost of 360 gp.